 - Hours: Vary; call ahead

 Volunteer opportunities include mucking barns and coops, raking and pasture cleaning.
 Many of the farm animals will come visit you while you’re working, too.
 Visit the website to apply.
+This year, in-person volunteer opportunities have been suspended due to the coronavirus pandemic but virtual options are available.

 - Address: 23500 Pare St., St. Clair Shores